Zero-Shot Cross-Lingual Transfer in Legal Domain Using Transformer Models: Datasets

 \section{Datasets}

-In this section, we introduce the multilingual EuroVoc thesaurus used to classify legal documents in both JRC-Aquis and EURLEX57K datasets.
-Then we explore the multilingual version of JRC-Aquis V3.
+In this section, we introduce the multilingual EuroVoc thesaurus used to classify legal documents in both JRC-Acquis and EURLEX57K datasets.
+Then we explore the multilingual version of JRC-Acquis V3.
 We also describe how we extended EURLEX57K dataset by adding parallel documents available in French and German.